-The UT System is led by Chancellor William H. McRaven, a retired U.S. Navy four-star admiral.
+Since 2015, the UT System has been led by Chancellor William H. McRaven, a retired U.S. Navy four-star admiral.
 As the Chief Executive Officer of the UT System, Chancellor McRaven oversees 14 academic institutions that employ 20,000 faculty and more than 80,000 health care professionals, researchers, and staff.
+Chancellor McRaven has announced he will step down in 2018.